Christopher Pyne: Turnbull government

 Despite much speculation Pyne would be appointed as Defence Minister, he remained Leader of the House and was appointed as Minister for Industry, Innovation and Science in the Turnbull government following Malcolm Turnbull's re-ascension at the 2015 Liberal leadership ballot.
 As Minister for Industry, Innovation and Science, Pyne was credited with creating and implementing the National Innovation and Science Agenda (NISA).

-With the reelection of the Government in 2016, Pyne became the Minister for Defence Industry in the Second Turnbull Ministry.
+With the reelection of the Turnbull government at the 2016 election, Pyne became the Minister for Defence Industry in the second Turnbull ministry.
 As Minister for Defence Industry, Pyne was given responsibility for implementing the largest modernisation of the Australian Defence Force since the Second World War, increasing the Australian Government's investment in defence capability to almost $200 billion.

-Between February 2016 and March 2019, Pyne co-hosted weekly television program Pyne & Marles on Sky News Live with Labor MP Richard Marles.
+From 2016 to 2019, Pyne co-hosted weekly television program Pyne & Marles on Sky News Live with Labor Party member Richard Marles.

 Pyne retained Sturt at the 2016 election for the Liberals with a 55.9 percent two-party vote from a 4.2 percent two-party swing, reducing the seat from a safe to marginal status.

 Pyne has stated he has always been in favour of same-sex marriage.
-In November, the Australian Federal Police investigated claims that his Twitter account was compromised after the account had been found to have liked a pornographic image depicting a gay sexual act.
+In November, the Australian Federal Police investigated claims that his Twitter account was compromised after it had been found to have liked a pornographic image depicting a gay sexual act.

 Morrison government

-Following the change of Prime Minister on 24 August 2018, Pyne was promoted to Minister for Defence.
+Following Scott Morrison's election as leader of the Liberal Party and prime minister at the 2018 leadership spill, Pyne was promoted to Minister for Defence.

-On 2 March 2019 Pyne announced that he would not recontest the seat of Sturt at the next federal election; and would retire from politics.
+On 2 March 2019, Pyne announced that he would not recontest the seat of Sturt at the 2019 election, and would retire from politics.
 The House of Representatives was dissolved on 11 April 2019.

 Post-political career

 Since retiring from Parliament in April 2019, Pyne has chaired the strategic advisory and public affairs firm, Pyne and Partners operating offices in Sydney, Canberra and Adelaide.
-He also chairs Vision2020 Australia, launched jointly by the World Health Organization and International Agency for the Prevention of Blindness, and he Australia United Arab Emirates Business Council.
+He also chairs Vision2020 Australia, launched jointly by the World Health Organization and International Agency for the Prevention of Blindness, and the Australia United Arab Emirates Business Council.

 Since late 2020, Pyne has taken on roles in the Australian defence industry.
 He is chairman of the advisory board of Australia's largest Australian owned small arms and munitions company Nioa, and chairman of the advisory board of the Australian Missile Corporation.
-He also sits on the board of ASX Listed, Xtek Ltd, a Canberra-based body armour and unmanned vehicle manufacturer and supplier globally.
+He also sits on the board of ASX-listed Xtek Ltd, a Canberra-based body armour and unmanned vehicle manufacturer and supplier globally.

 Pyne is the Executive Chairman of the South Australia (SA) branch of the American Chamber of Commerce in Australia, and an Ambassador of the Adelaide Football Club.

+In February 2024 he was appointed chair of COTA Australia (previously Council on the Ageing).

 Pyne was appointed to the National Library of Australia Council on 20 November 2025.